 The following issues are not displayed in Figure 9 due to accounting for less than 2% of issues: 'Certificate or report problems'; 'Translating and interpreting service problems'; and 'Denying or restricting access to personal health records'.
+Totals may not sum to 100% due to rounding.

-Although 'Inconsiderate service/lack of courtesy' and 'Absence of caring' have remained the first and second most common rights, respect and dignity issues, the proportion and frequency of each issue has fluctuated.
-'Inconsiderate service/lack of courtesy' has increased in proportion from 44% in 2014-15 to 53% in 2018-19, and in frequency from 566 occurrences to 703 occurrences.
-'Absence of caring' has decreased in proportion from 34% in 2014-15 to 27% in 2018-18, and in frequency from 439 occurrences to 361 occurrences.
+Although 'inconsiderate service/lack of courtesy' and 'absence of caring' have remained the most common issues, the proportion and frequency of each issue has fluctuated.
+'Inconsiderate service/lack of courtesy' has increased in proportion from 44% in 2015-16 to 57% in 2019-20, while 'absence of caring' has decreased in proportion from 35% in 2015-16 to 23% in 2019-20.

-Complaints about corporate services
+2.4.5 Complaints about corporate services